Spoken Queries and Stressed Pronouns

 I did write about some papers that Google researchers had written about pronouns in the post Searching with Pronouns: What are they?
 Coreferences in Followup Queries

 But, the granted patent from this week had an example that was worth sharing about an aspect of conversational search that wasn’t covered in one of those papers, involving stressed pronouns.
-Here is the example:
+Here is an example:

 A voice query asks: “Who was Alexander Graham Bell’s father?”